Sober Living in Texas

 - You are stepping down from a higher level of treatment.

-- You are dealing with medical or mental health issues in addition to addiction.
+- You are dealing with medical or co-occurring mental health disorders in addition to addiction.

 - You do not have the time, resources, or flexibility for longer residential treatments.